-Not Knowing Your Target Audience
+Not Knowing Your Target Audience & The Content They Like

-Responding to Complaints in a Negative Way
+Responding to Complaint Posts in a Negative Way

 Use caution here.
-Complaining back at the person won’t solve anything.
-See if there’s something you can do to make the situation better if the complaint is legit.
-If it’s not or it’s abusive, delete it.
-Just make sure your fans know what types of content are welcome on the page and what will get deleted immediately.
+Complaining back at the person on your posts won’t solve anything.
+See if there’s something you can do to help or make the situation better if the complaint is legitimate.
+If it’s not or it’s abusive, you’re better off removing the posts.
+Just make sure your people know what kinds of content or posts you want on your social media accounts and what will get deleted immediately.

 Not Letting Your Followers Know Things First

-People follow your social media accounts to stay in touch and support your team.
-If you’re not rewarding them for doing so, you’re missing out on a big part of athlete social media management.
-If you have updates, share it with your followers first.
+People follow athletes social media accounts so that they get to stay in touch and support their team.
+If athletes aren’t rewarding them for doing so, they’re missing out on a big part of social media management.
+If you have updated posts per month, share them with your followers first.

 Don’t Hesitate to Ask for Help

 At Creatitive, we are sure that our experts can deliver you successful social media management and we are confident that your company will strongly benefit and receive valuable services.
 If you are looking for someone to manage your social media accounts, then let us help you get started!